olindner/LightDisc/README.md

         * Rerun `node -v` and ensure it reads as `16.20 (will likely require another terminal/bash restart)
 * Clone the repo and run the following command in the root directory of the project:
     * `npx expo-cli start -c`
+    * It will likely ask you to install `expo-cli@6.3.10`, allow it to by confirming with `y`
+    * This will likely occur with TypeScript dependencies, confirm as well
+    * You will likely get an error about `react-native@0.72.6`, so run `npx expo-cli install react-native@0.72.6` to solve this
-* Then press "i" to start iOS simulator (for local development)
+* Then press "i" to start iOS simulator (for local development) - **for MacOS only**
+    * For development on Windows, and due to the fact that web development is currently bugged, testing can only be done by using the QR solution below
 * You can also scan the QR code that shows up to open the build in your Expo Go app (must install Expo Go app first)
     * Make sure your phone is on the same wifi as the laptop you are hosting the app on (Metro Bundler hosts when you run the above command)